 Sparky — This name seems to have ignited interest in both film maker Tim Burton, who chose the moniker for the reanimated Rover (a Bull Terrier) in Frankenweenie, and by the writers behind the Nora Ephron-directed hit Michael, which not only stars John Travolta, but also a talented Jack Russell Terrier.

-Spike — The football term was an apt name for the English Bulldog in The Game Plan, a comedy starring Dwayne “The Rock” Johnson.
+Spike — This football term becomes an apt name for the English Bulldog in The Game Plan, a comedy starring Dwayne “The Rock” Johnson.
 Sci-fi fans will recognize the name as that of the Rottweiler who became a host to a facehugger in Alien 3.

 Teddy — A performer with paws who paved the way for other dog actors, Teddy the Great Dane was one of film’s first tail-wagging thespians.
 Over the course of his nine-year career, the silent screen dog movie star appeared in approximately 60 movies, including The Extra Girl with Mabel Normand, in which he portrayed a pooch also known as Teddy.

 Thor — Named after the Norse god of thunder and lightning, Thor– the German Shepherd who plays a prominent role in the 1996 horror flick Bad Moon— was primarily portrayed by a dog actor named Primo.

 Toto — Arguably filmdom’s most famous Fido and the most recognized of all movie dog names, Dorothy Gale’s tail-wagging travel companion on The Yellow Brick Road in The Wizard of Oz was portrayed by a Cairn Terrier named Terry.
 A prominent pup in motion pictures during the 1930s, Terry also shared screen time with Spencer Tracy in the film Fury, Shirley Temple in the family-friendly flick Bright Eyes, and even made a cameo appearance alongside Joan Crawford in The Women.
 Not only does Terry’s memory live on in the pages of I, Toto: The Autobiography of Terry, The Dog Who was Toto, fans can also pay their respects to their favorite dog star with a visit to a life-size bronze sculpture of her likeness at the Hollywood Forever Cemetery.